Professor (musician): 2010–2016: University of Kalawa Jazmee, Orientation

 In 2010, Professor released his debut album as a solo artist under Kalawa Jazmee Records.
-The album was titled University of Kalawa Jazmee and its lead single titled "Jezebel", It was a runaway success and catapulted to even higher levels of success as an artist and launched as an individual rather than part of the duo.
+The album was titled University of Kalawa Jazmee selling triple platinum 120 000 copies and its lead single titled "Jezebel", It was a runaway success and catapulted to even higher levels of success as an artist and launched as an individual rather than part of the duo.
 The songs contained in the album were so strong that every single that came out of it was critically praised; this includes, "Jimaphi le Weight", "Imoto" and "Lento".
 Furthermore, at the year 2010 edition of the Metro FM Music Awards the album was nominated in three categories; Best Kwaito Album, Song of the Year (Jezebel) and Best Collaboration.
 He went on to win Best Kwaito Album and the coveted Song of the Years Award.
 At the 21st South African Music Awards held on 19 April 2015 at Sun City in the North West the album, University of Kalawa Jazmee, won Best Kwaito Album.

 In 2012, Professor returned with his second solo offering titled Orientation.
-The album was preceded by singles "Baphi", "One Night Stand", "Ntombazam" & "I Wish".
+The album was preceded by singles "Baphi", "Fingerprints, "Ntombazam" & "I Wish".
 In that album Professor worked a numerous established musicians including Magesh, Speedy, AKA, Zakwe, Ishmael, Stoan, Stax and Zola among other.

 One of the popular songs on the album was "Fingerprints" which he did with his brother, Character and legendary South African record producer Oskido.
 "Orientation" won Best Kwaito Album and secured Professor the Best Male Artist Award at the 12th Annual Metro FM Music Awards.

 In 2015, Professor released a hit single titled "Nguye Lona" in which he featured Sdudla no Mathousand & Heavy-K. Also in 2015 Professor he was featured on the smash hit, "KOTW anthem", by Sphectacula and DJ Naves from their debut studio album, Kings of the Weekend.
 In "KOTW anthem" Professor's deep husky voice features prominently.
 In 2017, he collaborated with Sandra Ndebele, a Zimbabwean artist on her song "Lizwile."
 The song debuted at number 22 in the iTunes Top 200 tracks Australia World Music.